emma-s-marie/data422-group-project/project-diary.md

 We had another group meeting and discussed how best to visualise the data.
 We decided to build an interactive app using R Shiny that allow the user to choose a dataset and display a map (and other graphs) that show the housing prices per region and the number of schools in that region for example.

+## 02/10/2023

+We explained our project idea to the tutors during the lab.
+Their comments prompted us to think about our relational data model as well as the data wrangling that will be required for each dataset we have.
+After discussing this, we collected all of our readily available data and distributed tasks:
+- Sarah is responsible for scraping the housing data
+- Jacci is reponsible for wrangling the police data
+- Levo is responsible for wrangling the school data
+- Emma is reponsible for wrangling the population data